embEDUx/documentation/usage/linux/README.md

 The *PATCH_VERSION* for the desired kernel version can be obtained from [dev.gentoo.org](https://dev.gentoo.org/~mpagano/genpatches/tarballs/).

-**Important: Because Gentoo patches are applied during build process, the user has to make sure that the kernel version and the Gentoo patch version match to each other.
-The *\<Major\>.\<Minor\>* version (eg. 3.17, 3.18, 3.19) is a common base version for the Gentoo patches.
-The Gentoo patches don't strictly follow the kernel version, which can lead to the situation, that Gentoo patches 3.18.8 result in the linux kernel version 3.18.7.**
+Because Gentoo patches are applied during build process, the user has to make sure that the kernel version and the Gentoo patch version match to each other.
+The *\<Major\>.\<Minor\>* version (eg. 3.17, 3.18, 3.19) is a common base
+version for the Gentoo patches.
+The version of the  Gentoo patches doesn't strictly follow the kernel version, which can lead to the situation, that Gentoo patches 3.18-8 result in the linux kernel version 3.18.7.

+**Important: Gentoo patch version does NOT need to reflect resulting linux kernel version**

 These are the important lines, that need to be modified for each kernel version.
 ```bash